 Friday 19th October...
 "Humanagerie" – an anthology of creaturely poetry and prose, edited by Allen Ashley and me, and published by David Rix's elegant Eibonvale Press – will be released into the wild on Friday 19th October at the British Fantasy Society's annual convention, Fantasy Con, in Chester.
 The cover, designed by David, hints beautifully at the 'animal within'.

 I am honoured to have had a poem Highly Commended in the Best Single Poem category of the Forward Prizes for Poetry 2018.
 "The woman who married an alchemist" was first published in literary gem, "The Fenland Reed", and has been included in the "Forward Book of Poetry 2019":

 24th September...
-My poem, "Ivy", has been published at the popular poetry webzine, "Algebra of Owls", and can be read at this link:
+My poem, "Ivy", has been published at the popular and well-regarded poetry webzine, "Algebra of Owls", and can be read at this link:

 22nd September...
 My poem, "Love Knots" (originally published in charity anthology, "Hands and Wings"), has been republished at Kate Garrett's charity fund-raising webzine, Bonnie's Crew:

 11th September...
 My poem, "Threads", is published today at Abegail Morley's highly-respected webzine, The Poetry Shed.
 Originally written for the Pre-Raphaelite Society, the poem was inspired by the "May Morris: Art and Life" exhibition at the William Morris Gallery in Walthamstow.